heatseeknyc/heatseeknyc/README.md

 ## Development/Contribution

 If you'd like to contribute to the code base, please submit a pull request.
+See our [Contribution Guide](CONTRIBUTING.md).

 ## Development Environment Setup